Saturday, October 16, 2021

 Cut it diagonally

 Got out the big guns and glued the faces together to leave a thick block.
 Could've left it as two pieces and made a right and left panel.
-There's advantages to that.
+There can be advantages to that.
 I find it easier to work each piece separately during the shaping.
-There's disadvantages to that.
+There are also disadvantages to that.
 I find it harder to make all the pieces fit my hand at final assembly.
-There's are other factors.
+There are also other factors.
 How does it attach to the pistol?
 In the case of the Hammerli master, the old plastic grip was poorly attached with two 3mm bolts.
 They effectively squeeze the grip closed against the grip frame.
 It wasn't particularly secure and the grip would occasionally shift on the frame ever so slightly.
 My lack of a plan does not include this wiggly grip attachment feature.

 A pic of the original plastic grip.
 The molded-in checkering is just--lovely?